core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 response is cbor
 -->

-A client can read the configuration of a topic by making a FETCH request to the topic configuration URI with a filter for specific parameters.
-This is done in order to retrieve part of the current topic configuration.
+A client can read the configuration of a topic by making a FETCH request to the topic resource URI with a filter for specific parameters.
+This is done in order to retrieve part of the current topic resource.

 The request contains a CBOR map with a configuration filter or 'conf_filter', a CBOR array and with CBOR abbreviation defined in {{pubsub-parameters}}.
-Each element of the array specifies one requested configuration parameter or status parameter of the current topic configuration (see {{topic-configuration-representation}}).
+Each element of the array specifies one requested configuration parameter or status parameter of the current topic resource (see {{topic-resource-representation}}).

-On success, the server returns a 2.05 (Content) response with a representation of the topic configuration.
-The response has as payload the partial representation of the topic configuration as specified in {{topic-configuration-representation}}.
+On success, the server returns a 2.05 (Content) response with a representation of the topic resource.
+The response has as payload the partial representation of the topic resource as specified in {{topic-resource-representation}}.

 If a topic manager (TBD) is present in the broker, retrieving topic information may require manager approval subject to certain conditions (TBD).
 If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.

-The response payload is a CBOR map, whose possible entries are specified in {{topic-configuration-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.
+The response payload is a CBOR map, whose possible entries are specified in {{topic-resource-representation}} and use the same abbreviations defined in {{pubsub-parameters}}.

 Both request and response MUST have Content-Format set to "application/core-pubsub+cbor".